Beyond Group invites you to enter the

 4. Images will be projected on a black background and in sRGB colour space

-5. Images not presented exactly as above will not be presented to the judges correctly
+5. Images not entered exactly as above will not be presented to the judges correctly

-6. Images eligible for thespecial themes must be indicated by selecting the tick box when entering: Best Creative in colour, Best Portrait in mono, Best UK Wildlife in nature and Best UK Landscape in scapes
+6. Images eligible for the special themes must be indicated by selecting the tick box when entering: Best Time in colour, Best Portrait in mono, Best UK Nature in nature and Best Solitude in scapes

 8. All entries are accepted in good faith.
-The entrant agrees to indemnify the Judges, Exhibition, Organisers and other related parties against any litigation that may arise if entered images do not have the necessary permissions to be published in exhibition-related documents, DVD or on any website associated with the Exhibition
+The entrant agrees to indemnify the Judges, Exhibition, Organisers and other related parties against any litigation that may arise if entered images do not have the necessary permissions, licenses and/or contracts to be used and/or published in exhibition-related documents, DVD or on any website associated with the Exhibition

 9. The decisions of the judges and organisers are final and no correspondence of any description will be entered into